langint/avatar/README.md

-This application is a sample framework for adding, updating and deleting users' avatars As per the scope it is designed  in a Restful/stateless manner, so that the server does not keep track of t$
+This application is a sample framework for adding, updating and deleting users' avatars As per the scope it is designed  in a Restful/stateless manner, so that the server does not store the user identity information.

 Specification
 * Ruby version 4.1.5